 Only after clarity is established do we move into strategy and execution.
 When clarity leads, decisions become simpler, communication becomes more consistent, and the work feels lighter rather than heavier.

-• Ministry leaders who sense something is “off” but can’t quite name it
+• Leaders who sense something is “off” but can’t quite name it

 • Mission-driven organizations seeking alignment across brand and communication

-If you value faithfulness over trends and wisdom over urgency, you’re in the right place.
+• Teams who value faithfulness over trends and wisdom over urgency

 A person holding a teacup with one hand and an open Bible on a wooden table.